Section 48E Safe Harbor Commercial Solar Texas: Powerful 2026 Audit-Ready Strategy Guide

 - Reduced documentation risk through consistent scope-to-record alignment.

-- Fewer schedule surprises by limiting redesign and re-permit loops.
+- Fewer schedule surprises by drastically limiting redesign and re-permit loops.

-- Better governance clarity for boards, finance teams, and stakeholders.
+- Better governance clarity for boards, finance teams, and executive stakeholders.

-- Improved execution readiness for commissioning and electrical integration.
+- Improved execution readiness for commissioning and final electrical integration.

 - Confirm eligibility and documentation pathway with CPA/tax counsel (project-specific).